Bunch-of-cells/UnoLife/README.md

 - TicTacToe: Play the classic game of tictactoe against a friend or AI that we made!
 - Wordle: Play the ever popular wordle game remastered using rust in our app!
 - Snake: Play the classic snake game and try to get a highscore!
-- 2048: Play 2058 while enjoying the nice looking graphics!
+- 2048: Play 2048 while enjoying the nice looking graphics!
-- 15 Puzzle: Play fifteen puzzle the classic way!
+- 15 Puzzle: Play fifteen puzzle the classical way!
 - Reddit meme: Get a random reddit meme from popular subreddits and view them right in the app!
-- Highscores: The app supports highscores for every game, so you will always have something to look forward to beating when playing!
+- Highscores: The app supports highscores for every game, so you will always have something to look forward to when playing!
 - Settings: You can customise the look and feel of the app by for example changing the theme!

 ## Contributions